AlgoMaster Logo

 StableYesNo

 This difference matters when swaps are expensive.
-If you are sorting large objects where moving data is costly, selection sort's minimal number of swaps gives it a practical advantage over bubble sort.
+Sorting large objects where moving data is costly favors selection sort because of its minimal number of swaps.

 How It Works